craig-gundacker/smash-out/README.md

 If you encounter any issues:

-1. Ensure all Java files are in the correct package directory (`src/main/java/smash/`).
-2. Verify that the ZIP, high scores, and style sheet files are in the `src/main/resources/` directory.
-3. Check that your Gradle and Java installations are up to date.
+1. Check that your Java installations are up to date.
-4. If you have GUI issues, make sure you're using a compatible version of JavaFX.
+2. Make sure you're using a compatible version of JavaFX.
 You may need to adjust the JavaFX version in the `build.gradle` file.

 ## Contributing

 To contribute to this project, please fork the repository and submit a pull request with your changes.